mschroederi/Parameter-Server-Architecture-On-Apache-Kafka/README.md

 The consistency model specifies how, and when, the different sub-gradients from the workers get combined to update the weights on the server.
 The three models form an order of strictness: Eventual Consistency is loose, Bounded Delay is medium, and Sequential Consistency is strict.
 In the code, the consistency model is defined by the variable `maxVectorClockDelay` (in `ServerProcessor`).
+Use the command line parameter `--consistency_model` for the `ServerAppRunner` to specify the consistency model.

 #### Sequential Consistency
 The server waits until it receives all sub-gradients of a specific iteration from the workers.
 Then it combines the sub-gradients and updates the weights.